 Upon the closing of the Initial Public Offering and Private Placement, \$115,000,000 from the net proceeds of the sale of the Units in the Initial Public Offering and the Private Placement (including \$4,025,000 of deferred underwriting commissions) was placed in a U.S.-based trust account maintained by Continental Stock Transfer & Trust Company, acting as trustee (the "Trust Account").
-The Company's amended and restated certificate of incorporation provides that, other than the withdrawal of interest to pay tax obligations, none of the funds held in the Trust Account will be released until the earliest of: (i) the completion of the initial business combination; or (ii) the redemption of any shares of Class A common stock included in the Units being sold in the Initial Public Offering (the "Public Shares") properly submitted in connection with a stockholder vote to amend the Company's certificate of incorporation to modify the substance or timing of the Company's obligation to redeem 100% of the Public Shares if the Company does not complete the initial business combination by October 19, 2022 (within 24 months from the closing of the Initial Public Offering); or (iii) the redemption of the value scates "government securities" within the meaning of Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-As of December 31, 2020, we had balance in cash and investments held in trust of \$115,020,078.
+The Company's amended and restated certificate of incorporation provides that, other than the withdrawal of interest to pay tax obligations, none of the funds held in the Trust Account will be released until the earliest of: (i) the completion of the initial business combination; or (ii) the redemption of any shares of Class A common stock included in the Units being sold in the Initial Public Offering (the "Public Shares") properly submitted in connection with a stockholder vote to amend the Company's certificate of incorporation to modify the substance or timing of the Company's obligation to redeem 100% of the Public Shares if the Company does not complete the initial business combination by October 19, 2022 (within 24 months from the closing of the Initial Public Offering); or (iii) the redemption of the Public Shares if the Company is unable to complete the initial business combination by October 19, 2022 (within 24 months from the closing of the Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), having a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 promulgated under the Investment Company Act which invest only in direct U.S. government treasury obligations.
+As of December 31, 2020, we had a balance in cash and investments held in trust of \$115,020,078.
 As of December 31, 2020, no funds had been withdrawn from the Trust Account to pay taxes.
-In March 2021, we paid our Delaware franchise tax liability for 2020 of \$78,192, funded partially from the earnings on the Trust Account to pay taxes.
-In March 2021, we paid our Delaware franchise tax liability for 2020 of \$78,192, funded partially from the earnings on the Trus
+In March 2021, we paid our Delaware franchise tax liability for 2020 of \$78,192, funded partially from the earnings on the Trust Account investments.